 1 - Mineral Sunscreen

 An absolute must to protect my fair skin.
-Our mineral sunscreen from Raw Elements contains zinc oxide that acts like a shield against UV rays.
+Our mineral sunscreen contains zinc oxide that acts like a shield against UV rays.
 That’s why it doesn’t penetrate the skin but sits on it, leaving a visible thin white film.
 This inconvenience is minor compared to the benefits: mineral sunscreens are effective as soon as you apply them, and are gentle on your skin and on the planet!
 This reef safe sunscreen is packaged in an aluminum tin which I reuse for DIY products when it’s empty.

 Mosquitos are vicious in Canada!
 I always carry our refillable natural bug spray in a light aluminum bottle

 .
 It is very effective if you are in an area that is mildly to normally infested.
 It won’t be enough in a highly infested area at the peak of mosquito season, but let’s be real, no mosquito spray works in these conditions.
 I used to drench myself in chemical sprays that were packed with DEET and they were just as ineffective in these cases.
 Avoid these areas altogether, and if you can’t, cover up and protect yourself with mosquito nets.